sbidy/wiz_light/README.md

  - Effects
  - Setting a rhythm as a scene

- Next up:
+## Next improvement:
+- Implement hacs.xyz structure
 - testing with other hardware -- **Contribution required !!**
 - Config Flow Support
 - Pull to the HA master

 ## Install for testing
 If you want to try the integration please clone this repo to `<confdir>/custom_components/`.